-Shooting at Chicago hospital leaves four in critical condition

-It was not clear whether anyone was killed in the incident near Mercy Hospital on Chicago’s South Side.

-Three of the four people in critical condition were taken to other hospitals, Larry Langford, Chicago Fire Department spokesman, said in a phone interview.
+Two killed in shooting at Chicago hospital, including gunman: local media

+ABC7 Chicago and CBS Chicago, citing sources, reported that two people died in the shooting, including the gunman, and that two other people were wounded.

-Police were searching the hospital, said Anthony Guglielmi, a Chicago Police Department spokesman.
-The hospital said on Twitter that the shooting was over and patients were safe.
+Police searched the hospital, said Anthony Guglielmi, a Chicago Police Department spokesman.
+The hospital said on Twitter the shooting was over and patients were safe.

-Eyewitnesses told reporters that the shooting began in the parking lot before moving into a clinic area inside the hospital.
+Eyewitnesses told reporters the shooting began in the parking lot before moving into a clinic area inside the hospital.

 Sue Jimenez, the manager of Kozy’s Cyclery bike shop near the hospital, said she heard multiple gunshots separated by pauses.
 At one point, she heard five shots in quick succession, she said, but the shooting stopped after police arrived.